HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 + **OpenCV**

-The system needs OpenCV 3.2 that is compiled with CUDA.
-This means that the default OpenCV from ROS is not usable.
-You can compile the OpenCV and install it outside the system.
-A future update will solve the problem that you do not have to compile OpenCV with CUDA.
+The OpenCV that comes with ROS is ok.

 ## 2.0 install
 Since the GPU device varies from each one to another, the CMakeLists.txt needs to be changed accordingly.